What is Dividend Coverage Ratio?

 Difference between Dividend Coverage Ratio and Dividend Payout Ratio (DCR vs DPR)

-Let us not confuse between the dividend payout ratio and dividend coverage ratio.
+Let us not confuse the dividend payout ratio and dividend coverage ratio.
 The dividend payout ratio is the ratio of earnings distributed to equity shareholders.
 It is simply a ratio between total dividends that management declares divided by total available earnings for the equity shareholders.
 But, the dividend coverage ratio calculates the number of times a company can pay dividends from the available earnings.

 Interpretation of Dividend Coverage Ratio